MohitGoel92/Power-BI/README.md

 - Earliest/Latest: Evaluates the earliest or latest date from a column as a single value (can only be accessed from the "Transform" menu).

 **Note:** Most of the time we will be performing these operations from the Add Column menu to build out new fields, rather than transforming an individual date/time column.

+**Note:** The Index Columns contain a list of sequential values that can be used to identify each unique row in a table (typically starting from 0 or 1).
+These columns are often used to create unique IDs that can be used to form relationships between tables.

+**Note:** The Conditional Columns function creates a new conditional column with outputs we set according to a criteria.
+For instance, if we had sales data, we can label a quantity of 1 as "single", anything more than 1 as "multiple" and anything else as other (incase we have odd data).

+### Pivoting and Unpivoting

+Pivoting is the process where we turn distinct row values into columns, or turn columns into rows (unpivoting).

+**Note:** Transpose is similar to this, except it doesn't recognise unique values.
+Instead, the entire table is transformed so that each row becomes a column and vise versa.